Azure-Samples/Azure-Python-Standardization-Template-Generator/{{cookiecutter.__src_folder_name}}/README.md

 ### CI/CD pipeline

-This project includes a Github workflow for deploying the resources to Azure on every push to main.
-That workflow requires several Azure-related authentication secrets to be stored as Github action secrets.
+This project includes a GitHub workflow for deploying the resources to Azure on every push to main.
+That workflow requires several Azure-related authentication secrets to be stored as GitHub action secrets.
 To set that up, run:

 ```shell
 azd pipeline config
 ```
 {% endblock %}